lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_02.md

 The following images were created by using Paraview reading the AVS mesh files.
 Click to see full resolution images.

 Paraview images show tet elements colored by element volumes of connected Delaunay mesh (left) and grid2grid (right).
-The grid2grid view is clipped in order to see the internal tet elements that are larger than the tets formed at the hex corners.
+The grid2grid view is clipped to see the internal tet elements that are larger than the tets formed at the hex corners.

 <!-- Begin image -->
 <p><a href="step_02/02_connect_vol_clipped.png"> <img width="400" src="step_02/02_connect_vol_clipped.png"> </a>